azalty/dbd-autowiggle/README.md

 # dbd-autowiggle
 It's an AutoWiggle script for Dead by Daylight.
 This is allowed and legit, legal.
-You will **NOT** be banned for that.
+You will **NOT** be banned for that. (devs and EAC said they won't ban you for that)

 ### How to install